 Hand in your leave of absence and focus on things that you’re passionate about instead.
 When you get your swag back, feel free to reinstate your accounts.
 However, by then, you may realise that life is just fine without social media.

 “Picture everyone naked.”

-This is common advice to reduce nerves when preparing a speech.
-The same method can be used reducing your comparison habits.
+This is standard advice to reduce nerves when preparing a speech.
+The same method can be used for reducing your comparison habits.
 When I feel myself starting to compare myself to others, I remember that they poop too.
 They have quirky imperfections that they feel vulnerable about.

 We’re only human.
-We’re not created in labs and we’re definitely not by any means perfect.
+We’re not created in labs, and we’re not by any means perfect.

 So next time you think someone has a perfect life, remember that we all have our own demons that we need to overcome.

 4. List your super strengths and apply them

 This is an old exercise, but it’s still useful today.
 Grab a pen and some paper and write down all of your strengths.
 It helps to do this with a close friend or family member as it can be hard to step outside of your body and evaluate your skills.